Azathothas/Stars/README.md

 - [l4yton/RegHex](https://github.com/l4yton/RegHex) – A collection of regexes for every possbile use
 - [laluka/pty4all](https://github.com/laluka/pty4all) – By using its cutting edge technology (lolnope), you can now have a persistent multi reverse pty handler!
 - [leahneukirchen/xtools](https://github.com/leahneukirchen/xtools) – a few helpers for working with XBPS
+- [leebaird/discover](https://github.com/leebaird/discover) – Custom bash scripts used to automate various penetration testing tasks including recon, scanning,  enumeration, and malicious payload creation using Metasploit.
+For use with Kali Linux.
 - [lefayjey/linWinPwn](https://github.com/lefayjey/linWinPwn) – linWinPwn is a bash script that streamlines the use of a number of Active Directory tools
 - [leitbogioro/Fuck_Aliyun](https://github.com/leitbogioro/Fuck_Aliyun)
 - [leitbogioro/Tools](https://github.com/leitbogioro/Tools) – Something about tools